brandur/sorg/content/nanoglyphs/015-ruby-typing.md

 There isn't much chance that Ruby Core backpedals at this point, but as someone who has grown to like the language's syntax, it's disappointing to see it fall yet another step behind its sister language, Python.
 Along with better performance, _much_ better documentation, a [concurrency model](https://docs.python.org/3/library/asyncio.html), and an ever growing popularity disparity in Python's favor, Python can now definitively boast the better type system, despite Ruby having had [more than five years](https://www.python.org/dev/peps/pep-0484/) longer to think about its design and implementation.
 A decade ago Ruby and Python were neck and neck.
 Today, there's no comparison.

-Still, more typing is usually better, and after decades of paralysis, it's good that Ruby's moving forward once again.
+Still, more typing is usually better, and after decades of paralysis, it's good that Ruby's finally moving forward.
+As nice as Sorbet is, an officially endorsed solution that the entire community can rally around is far preferable to one being developed by a single company on the side (remember PHP vs. [Hack](https://en.wikipedia.org/wiki/Hack_(programming_language)?).

 ---